 The Asia/Pacific Group on Money Laundering ('APG') is an intergovernmental autonomous organisation, committed to ensuring effective implementation by its member jurisdictions of international standards combatting money laundering, terrorist financing and proliferation financing related to weapons of mass destruction.
 The APG is an associate member of the Financial Action Task Force ('FATF'), an intergovernmental organisation established with the purpose of generating policies and international standards against money laundering and terrorist financing.
-As an associate member, the APG contributes to the development of these policies.
+The APG has five primary functions:

+- 1. Conducting mutual evaluations/peer review on the level of compliance by the members states. - 2.
+Providing technical assistance and training for member jurisdictions. - 3.
+Conducting typologies research and analysis into money laundering and terrorist financing methods and trends. - 4.
+Contributing to the development of international AML/ countering the financing of terrorism ('CFT') policy. - Engaging private sectors to better inform the general public and specialists about global issues relating to money laundering, terrorist financing and proliferation financing.
 The APG independently operates via a governance mechanism that involves one permanent Co-Chair and a rotating Co-Chair appointed for a two-year term.
 Australia is the permanent Co-Chair of the APG.
-The chair position is currently held by Mr Ian McCartney, the Deputy Commissioner of the Australian Federal Police ('AFP').
-The present rotating chair is Malaysia, held by Mr Marzunisham Omar, Deputy Governor of the Central Bank of Malaysia.
-Mr Marzunisham Omar has oversight of multiple departments within the Central Bank of Malaysia, including the department for Financial Intelligence and Enforcement.
+The Chair position is currently held by Mr Ian McCartney, the Deputy Commissioner of the Australian Federal Police ('AFP').
+The present rotating Chair is Canada, held by Mr Julien Brazeau, the Associate Assistant Deputy Minister of Canada's Department of Finance in Ottawa in the Financial Sector Policy Branch.
+Mr Brazeau leads the Department's work on financial crimes and security, among a number of financial sector policy-related files.
 The secretariat offices of the APG are located in Sydney, Australia.